You are here

 Presenters and performers included NIH Director Dr. Francis Collins, soprano and Kennedy Center Artistic Advisor at Large Renée Fleming, CNN’s chief medical correspondent Dr. Sanjay Gupta, Grateful Dead percussionist Mickey Hart, tabla master Zakir Hussain, pianist and Kennedy Center Artistic Director of Jazz Jason Moran, along with other special musical guests, and neuroscientists Drs.
 John Iversen, Nina Kraus, Charles Limb, and Laurel Trainor.

 Saturday, September 8

-The day-long series of activities, workshops, and discussion with artists, educators, and neuroscientists will explore how rhythm and music impact our lives from a young age.
+The day-long series of activities, workshops, and discussion with artists, educators, and neuroscientists explored how rhythm and music impact our lives from a young age.

 Say It With Rhythm

 Dr. Nina Kraus, Hugh Knowles Professor at Northwestern University, and Dr. Adam Gazzaley, Professor in Neurology, Physiology and Psychiatry at University of California, San Francisco, were joined by Grateful Dead percussionist Mickey Hart and tabla master Zakir Hussain to illustrate the art and science of rhythm.